jupyterhub/traefik-proxy/docs/source/install.md

    1. Through traefik-proxy's **install utility**.

-      From `traefik-proxy` directory:

       ```
-      $ python3 -m jupyterhub_traefik_proxy.install --output=/usr/local/bin
+      $ python3 -m jupyterhub_traefik_proxy.install --traefik --etcd --consul --output=/usr/local/bin
       ```

       This will install the default versions of traefik, etcd and consul, namely `traefik-1.7.5`, `etcd-3.3.10` and `consul_1.5.0` to `/usr/local/bin` specified through the `--output` option.

+      It is also possible to install the binaries individually.
+For example to install traefik only:

+      ```
+      $ python3 -m jupyterhub_traefik_proxy.install --traefik --output=/usr/local/bin
+      ```

       If no directory is passed to the installer, a *dependencies* directory will be created in the `traefik-proxy` directory.
 In this case, you **must** add this directory to `PATH`, e.g.